 It feels so thin and comfortable on the wrist — we cannot imagine ever needing a watch thinner than this.

 With a clear caseback, you can see the movement which has a signed oscillating weight and a basic finish on the rotor, bridges, and main plates.
 The movement finishing is not quite as high as what you get with a top or chronometer grade ETA movement, but then again neither is the price.

 An uncluttered dial is exactly what you would expect from a dressier watch like this.
-The sapphire crystal is crystal is domed, as is the dial.
+The sapphire crystal is domed, as is the dial.
 Even the hands are slightly curved.
-As shown, the dial is silver colored; it is also available in black.
+As shown, the dial is silver-colored; it is also available in black.
 Instead of the new style Hamilton ‘H’ logo the dial has the vintage ‘H’ logo printed in the center, which a very nice touch.
 The bezel and case are fully polished, and they contrast nicely with the dial.
 The hours are designated by baton markers.
-Hour and minute hands are baton-shaped as well.
+The hour and minute hands are baton-shaped as well.
 A date aperture is located at 6 o’clock.